Working through a recruitment agency

 Working through a recruitment agency (direct contract)

-The vast majority of temporary agency workers, sign up and obtain work by registering with one or more employment agencies.
-These agencies find you assignments and should pay you in accordance with the terms agreed with the client.
+A large number of temporary agency workers sign up and obtain work by registering with one or more employment agencies.
+These agencies find you assignments and should pay you in accordance with the terms agreed with you.

-In this case, the recruitment agency will be responsible for deducting Income Tax and National Insurance Contributions (NIC) from your pay via PAYE.
+In this case, the recruitment agency will be responsible for deducting Income Tax, National Insurance Contributions (NIC) and other statutory deductions from your pay via PAYE.

 There are generally three parties involved in this relationship: